lyfar/awa-docs/docs/features/delete-profile.md

 <FeatureSummary />

 ## Narrative
 Delete Profile honors user agency.
-The flow provides clear warnings about data loss, requests deliberate confirmation, and orchestrates secure erasure across primary and backup systems.
-Tone stays compassionate—thanking the user for their time while ensuring compliance with privacy standards.
+The flow shares clear warnings about data loss, requests deliberate confirmation, and then erases data across primary and backup systems.

+Tone stays compassionate, thanking the user for their time while staying aligned with privacy standards.

 ## Interaction Blueprint
 1. Expose Delete Profile within Application Settings with brief explanation and link to data policy.